-Response times will vary, but I believe we heard back from YC within a couple ofweeks requesting a live interview:
+Response times will vary, but I believe we heard back from YC within a couple of weeks over email requesting a live interview.

 Unfortunately, we applied to YC March 2020 – right around when the global COVID-19 pandemic was escalating.
 Previously YC interviews were conducted in-person at their Mountain View office, but given everything happening things had to go virtual.